Rafael Marques de Morais: 2000 trial

-Later work
+Civil war activism

 Following the defamation incident, Marques focused on ending the Angolan Civil War, organizing a coalition of 250 civic and religious leaders to call for peaceful resolution.
 On 14 July 2001, he was detained again after visiting evicted people in a resettlement camp outside of Luanda with BBC reporter Justin Pearce; the people in the camp had been forcibly evicted from a neighborhood in the city that had apparently been rezoned for commercial development.

 Between 1999 and 2002, Marques wrote a series of articles about the trade in conflict diamonds in Luanda Province and corruption in Cabinda Province, a major oil center.
 According to his Civil Courage Prize citation, "his unvarnished criticisms of the Angolan army's brutality and the malfeasance of the government and foreign oil interests put him at extreme personal risk."

+In 2003 he wrote Cabinda: A Year of Pain, a catalog of hundreds of human rights abuses allegedly inflicted on the populace by government forces and others.
+In early 2004, acting on behalf of Open Society Foundations, he was involved in registering Mpalabanda – Civic Association of Cabinda (Mpalabanda - Associação Cívica de Cabinda, MACC), the province's first human rights organisation, banned for allegedly pursuing a political agenda and inciting violence and hatred in July 2006, during talks between the government and the umbrella organisation Cabinda Forum for Dialogue, of which MACC formed a part.

+In 2003, Marques coordinated a campaign in Angola under the slogan "Peace without democracy is fantasy" (Paz sem democracia, é fantasia).
+He also co-organised a symposium on Angola in Lisbon with support from the Mário Soares Foundation.
+It was reported that as relations between the Angolan government and George Soros improved in 2004, against the background of Angola's need for loans from the International Monetary Fund, the OSF head was asked to replace Marques to cement the rapprochement.